AlgoTradingHub/theplatform-book/source/queries.md

 o)
 ```

-### Where “match”
+### Where "match"

-“Match” checks for exact equality.
+"Match" checks for exact equality.

 ```o
 o)t:((+:)`a`d`e`f!(1 2 3;3 4 5;6 7 8;("111";"222";"333")));